JMDKC/jmdkc.github.io/_posts/2018-02-11-von-calhau-kunstraum.md

 The pair don't have much of an online presence: a deliberate choice on the part of the artists, apparently.
 Not even an Instagram account, guys?
 So typically Portuguese to act too cool for the internet, anyway.

 Back at the Kunstraum, there are a few other works on paper tacked to the wall: a strategically blacked-out Disney comic strip, which shows the interesting variety of Portuguese language onomatopeia ("Tomp!"
 "Ufa!"
 "Uóóóóóóóóóóó!"
 "Ih, Ih!").
 And lastly, a photo of the graffiti tag itself.

+*Von Calhau!
+MANCHA NEGRA VOLTA A ATACAR is at Kunstraum (London).
+12 January - 10 February 2018.*